ConnectionMaster/web.eyeo.com/pages/jobs/technical-recruiter.md

 <? include jobs/header ?>

-We are looking for a dedicated **Technical Recruiter (in part-time)** to join our team and help us grow.
+We are looking for a dedicated **Technical Recruiter (in full-time or part-time)** to join our team and help us grow.
 Are you passionate about recruiting?
 Can you communicate that enthusiasm to our candidates?
 Do you enjoy working in a multi-cultural environment?
 Then we are looking for you.

 **Your daily business**